mesosphere/dcos-docs-site/pages/services/kubernetes/new/getting-started/provision-install/creating-clusters/index.md

 # Creating Kubernetes clusters on DC/OS using the DC/OS Kubernetes CLI

-At this point in this [**'Getting Started with Kubernetes on DC/OS Enterprise'**](/getting-started/) tutorial, you have [installed MKE](/services/kubernetes/LATEST/getting-started/provision-install/installing-mke/) - using the DC/OS `kubernetes`package - on your DC/OS Enterprise cluster and installed the [latest DC/OS Kubernetes CLI](services/kubernetes/THIS_VERSION/cli).
+At this point in this [**Getting Started with Kubernetes on DC/OS Enterprise**](/services/kubernetes/new/getting-started/) tutorial, you have [installed MKE](/services/kubernetes/new/getting-started/provision-install/installing-mke/) - using the DC/OS `kubernetes`package - on your DC/OS Enterprise cluster and installed the [latest DC/OS Kubernetes CLI](/services/kubernetes/new/getting-started/cli).

 Now in a position to create multiple Kubernetes clusters on top of DC/OS.
 Let's make a pair one at a time.

 ## Create a Kubernetes cluster on DC/OS

 As when installing the MKE, to run this Kubernetes cluster as a service on our DC/OS Enterprise cluster, we need a service account for it.
-Like before, to do so we need to first provision a service account for this Kubernetes cluster, then grant it [the necessary permissions]() for operating on DC/OS Enterprise.
+Like before, to do so we need to first provision a service account for this Kubernetes cluster, then grant it [the necessary permissions](NEED REF LINK) for operating on DC/OS Enterprise.

 ### Provision a Service Account for DC/OS Kubernetes